 Actual expenditures may vary from the estimated amounts, and these variations may be material.
 Therefore, amounts designated for future major repairs and replacements may not be adequate to meet future needs.
 If the reserves are deemed to be inadequate for any reason, Council may, at any time, levy additional assessments.

 10. SUBSEQUENT EVENTS:

-Subsequent events were evaluated through January 27, 2020, which is the date the financial statements were available to be issued.
-As of January 27, 2020, no significant subsequent events have been identified that would require adjustment of or disclosure in the accompanying financial statements.
+Subsequent events were evaluated through October 8, 2020, which is the date the financial statements were available to be issued.